telefonicaid/fiware-orion/doc/manuals/admin/metrics_api.md

 DELETE /admin/metrics
 ```

-This operation reset all metrics, i.e. as if Orion would has been just started.
+This operation resets all metrics, as if Orion would had just been started.

 [Top](#top)